lexnederbragt/INF-BIOx121/index.md

 lectures and practicals, and a final take-home exam, plus a written exam on the course material and the reading material.

 ## Schedule
-Course days are from 9:00 to 16:00 (teachers will stay until 17:00 if requested), some lectures, mostly hands-on exercises.
+Course days are from 9:00 to 16:00 (teachers may stay longer if requested), some lectures, mostly hands-on exercises.
 All materials for lectures and practicals will be linked from the schedule below.

 NOTE The schedule below is tentative, and may be changed prior to the